Steve McClain: UIC

 McClain parted ways with UIC after five seasons on March 13, 2020 after a 18–17 season that fell 1 win short of an NCAA tournament bid.

 Assistant coach

 As an assistant at Colorado, McClain served as acting head coach during the absence of head coach Jeff Bzdelik for a portion of the 2009–10 season.
 He helped lead the Buffaloes to a 15–16 record, with seven of those losses coming by six points or less.
+While at Texas, McClain was a part of the Longhorns Big-12 Tournament Championship as well as an Elite-8 finish in the 2023 NCAA Tournament.

 On April 22, 2020, Georgia announced the hiring of McClain as an assistant coach, reuniting him with Tom Crean who was the head coach at Indiana where McClain was the assistant for the 2010–15 seasons.

+In 2022, McClain was hired by Texas as an assistant coach.
+After the departure of Rodney Terry at the end of the 2024-25 season, McClain left Texas and was hired at Tennessee.